Showcase (Australian TV channel): Overseas programming

-Many of the programs featured on FOX Showcase are Australian premieres, and feature on cable networks in America which feature adult themes and mature issues such as HBO, Showtime and FX in America.
+Many of the programs featured on FOX Showcase are Australian premieres, and feature on cable networks in America which feature adult themes and mature issues such as HBO, Showtime and FX in the United States.
+As of 2025, many of these shows from these mentioned cable networks have each relocated to their respective parent company's streaming services in Australia with FX now on Disney+, Showtime on Paramount+ and HBO now moving to HBO Max.

 At Foxtel's 2013 programming highlights presentation on 26 February 2013, Foxtel announced an agreement with HBO that was to see HBO content be exclusively shown on Showcase, with it not to screen on free to air television for at least five years.